Sunscreen-tech/spf/parasol_runtime/README.md

 # Parasol Runtime
-This crate contains the Sunscreen Parasol runtime, which supports running programs over encrypted data with the [`parasol_cpu`](https://crates.io/parasol_cpu) crate.
+This crate contains the Sunscreen Parasol runtime, which supports running programs over encrypted data with the [`Parasol processor`](https://crates.io/parasol_cpu).
 This crate provides key generation, encryption, and decryption functionality.
 Additionally, you can use the `fluent` module to directly compose and run TFHE circuit bootstrapping circuits:

 ```rust
 use crate::{